 HENRY THOMAS SCHAFER

-Schafer exhibited both paintings and sculptures at the Royal Academy Exhibition throughout his career, and also exhibited at the Royal Scottish Academy and at the Royal Society of British Artists.
+Schafer exhibited at the Royal Academy Exhibition between the years of 1875 to 1915.
+Throughout his career, forty-eight artworks were exhibited, with Schafer’s sculptures also exhibited in 1889, 1893 and 1899.
+Schafer also exhibited at the Royal Scottish Academy in 1911 and at the Royal Society of British Artists.